pylayers/pylayers/doc/index.rst

 + Various techniques exploiting heterogeneous Radio observables

-Pylayers was developed over the time to help with research into algorithms for localization, but may be also useful to help with the development of radion channel characterization, Wireless Sensor Network, MANET, relaying, Physical Layer Security.
+Pylayers was developed over the time to help with research into impulse radio propagation studies and  algorithms for localization, but it may be also useful to help with the development of characterization, Wireless Sensor Network, MANET, radio cooperation techniques, physical layer security ...

-The simulator is written in Python and C making use of NumPy, SciPy, SimPy, Matplotlib, Scikit-Learn, Shapely, Networkx.
-It is designed to be easy to extend with new functionalities, allowing it to evolve as a common tool for research and development in a wide range of communications and localization applications.
+The simulator is written in Python and C making use of NumPy, SciPy, SimPy, Matplotlib, Scikit-Learn, CVXOPT, Shapely, Networkx.
+It is designed to be easy to extend with new functionalities, allowing it to evolve over the time as a common tool for research and development in a wide range of communications and localization applications.
 We warmly encourage all users to contribute new algorithms, models and other improvements back to the project.